 You can see whether your artistic pseudonym is available at get.art.

 Still, if you are unsure of which domain name you should pick, we have an article that might be able to assist you with this endeavour.

 After you’ve registered your web address, it’s time to build yourself a website.

 These days, you don’t have to study coding to build a beautiful and functional webpage.
 Website builders offer convenient templates that allow users to select themes, colour schemes and page designs that suit their brand.

 Feel free to see where your creativity takes you when building your webpage, but a less is more approach may be your best bet.
-You want your artwork to be the focus point on the page, not the image behind it.
+You want your artwork to be the focal point on the page, not the image behind it.

 When including your works, make it easy for users to navigate by showcasing each series separately.
 Consider including a short story so that the viewers really engage with the work.

 To help you with sharing your art in a few clicks and making the experience simple, .ART has developed a website builder which is free and can be activated in a few steps after you buy your domain on get.art.
 To learn more about it and access a step by step process to guide you, read our article.